EndNote 21 is here! Order now

 EndNote and iCloud do not like each other.
 Here we explain why and what to do.

 EndNote and iCloud

-iCloud is a cloud-based file sharing service (like Dropbox, onedrive, box etc.).
-EndNote as a database product was not designed for compatibility with these kinds of services.
+iCloud is a cloud-based file sharing service (like Dropbox, Onedrive, box, etc.).
+EndNote is a database product that was not designed for compatibility with these kinds of services.
 While you can use any of the services to keep a backup copy or a compressed copy of your database file(s), we do not recommend opening and/or using the database from that location.

 The technical reason is that EndNote needs to save several files in a specific order.
-If one of these files are simultaneous synced, then EndNote cannot save to it and the library may be corrupted.
+If one of these files is simultaneously synced, then EndNote cannot save to it and the library may be corrupted.
 You can read more about this here, Technical reason to use EndNotes sync functionality and nothing else

 Always make sure your library file is local to the system’s hard drive, and not on a network drive, or in an iCloud, DropBox, Onedrive-style synchronized folder.

-MacOS versions 10.12 (Sierra), 10.13 (High Sierra), and 10.14 (Mojave) contain features to save the contents of the Documents folder in iCloud and to "optimize" storage by storing less-used files only in iCloud online.
+macOS versions 10.12 (Sierra), and higher contain features to save the contents of the Documents folder in iCloud and to "optimize" storage by storing less-used files only in iCloud online.
 EndNote libraries stored in iCloud, even when stored on both the hard drive and online, are subject to corruption over time.

 If you choose to store your documents in iCloud, we suggest creating a separate folder in your home folder and saving your EndNote libraries there.
 Do not store EndNote libraries in iCloud or any other cloud-syncing folder, and do not store EndNote libraries in the Documents folder if you have selected the option to store documents in iCloud.

 iCloud sync is controlled in 2 locations on your Mac.